dianaamfr/SOPE_proj1/src/notes.md

 makefile really needs -lm ? we could copy libm.a to a lib folder... question the professor

 format when simpledu ./ <- directory that way

+Check all includes if needed

+Check for untraceable printf